 Grattens, Stoodleigh Moor, Larches and Iron Mill.

-Served in a woodland bothy, at Stuckeridge JC Le Grand offers more traditional shoot lunch with Roast chicken or Venison, perhaps slow cooked lamb, ham or hot pies, but also duck burgers and fried pheasant.
-Wicked puddings like treacle tart, apple strudel, chocolate fudge are too good to resist.
+Served in a woodland bothy, at Stuckeridge JC Le Grand offers more traditional shoot lunches with Roast chicken or Venison, perhaps slow cooked lamb, ham or hot pies, but also duck burgers and fried pheasant.
+Wicked pudding such as treacle tart or apple strudel followed by chocolate fudge is too good to resist.
 Expect elevenses of barbequed duck burgers, scotch quails’ eggs, pheasant goujons, rabbit and venison rillettes from the converted Landrover.